Positivity and Negativity: Right now, with current things going on in the world, it’s safe to say that there is a great deal of negativity in the air.

 Okay, imagine you’ve looked forward to wearing a new outfit for several weeks/months, you try it on, ask a friend or family member what they think, and they tell you that the color doesn’t suit you, or something similar.

-Now, based off of the negative opinion of just one person, your confidence levels and self-esteem levels will be crushed, and you’ll no longer feel happy about the new outfit, you’ll instead likely want to get changed into something else.
+Now, based on the negative opinion of just one person, your confidence levels and self-esteem levels will be crushed, and you’ll no longer feel happy about the new outfit, you’ll instead likely want to get changed into something else.

 Negative people’s opinions, and remember, that’s all they are – opinions, do not define us, yet so many of us allow them to do so.
 More often than not, whenever people do make negative comments on your appearance, it is to mask their insecurities and to try to make themselves feel better about their own perceived inadequacies.